cseanburns/personal_knowledge_mgmt/src/4-reference-management-part-1.md

 ## Readings

-Please read through the [Zotero Documentation][zoteroDocs], especially after this lecture and the accompanying software demonstration.
+Please visit the links in this section as you read through it, and read through the [Zotero Documentation][zoteroDocs], especially after watching the accompanying software demonstration.

 ## Introduction